Rumpunzel/rpg-thingy/conditions-and-resting.md

 ## Buying

 You may buy assets in settlements by testing Resources.
 Choose a quality rating for the asset you would like to buy.
-Not all quality rating may be available everywhere, often quality rating above a town's [supply rating](/supply-rating) cannot be found.
+Not all quality rating may be available everywhere, often quality rating above a town's [Supply Rating](/assets/supply-rating) cannot be found.

 If you succeed, you gain the asset with the chosen quality rating.
 Otherwise, if you achieved at least **1** effort, you gain an asset with rating **1.**